SmirnovAnton/svgant/README.md

 ## how to use

  1. put this and the input file in folder, check Pandas (and the other packages)
+     - the notebook and python scrips have the same functionality
  2. then just run the coding cell in Jupyter notebook -> output will be 'svgOut.svg' (or `python svgant.py`)
  3. params can be changed below in svgParameters